Oviya-05/EXP1-Design-Implementation-of-CMOS-Inverter-Design-using-Cadence-EDA-Tool/README.md

 ![image](https://github.com/user-attachments/assets/0f1eb390-537e-4915-a9d5-6855883745d4)

-Analog simulation by SPECTRE.
+ ** Analog simulation by SPECTRE**

 •	In test cell view window

 •	Launch – ADE L(Analog Design Environment)

-	Execute Setup—Simulation/directory/Host A new window opens 	Set the simulation window to spectre and click ok
+*	Execute Setup—Simulation/directory/Host A new window opens

+*	Set the simulation window to spectre and click ok

-	Execute Analysis – Choose.
+*	Execute Analysis – Choose.
 A window opens.

-	Select the type and set the specifications and press OK 	Execute Output s—to be plotted – Select on Schematic 	Then Select the INPUT WIRE(Vin ) and OUTPUT WIRE(Vout) from your test Schematic using mouse
+*	Select the type and set the specifications and press OK

+*	Execute Output s—to be plotted – Select on Schematic

+*	Then Select the INPUT WIRE(Vin ) and OUTPUT WIRE(Vout) from your test Schematic using mouse

 •	Execute Simulation -- Net list and Run
  ![image](https://github.com/user-attachments/assets/3aac50ec-bc0f-406e-be2e-a504b8afa8c9)

-For Transient Analysis Settings and Output
+** For Transient Analysis Settings and Output**

 ![WhatsApp Image 2025-03-06 at 9 44 54 AM](https://github.com/user-attachments/assets/03559139-4352-446c-bc04-967b706b1e5d)

 ![WhatsApp Image 2025-03-06 at 9 44 56 AM](https://github.com/user-attachments/assets/917d6365-a959-465a-b6c3-a9c385e8a050)

-For DC Analysis Settings and Output
+** For DC Analysis Settings and Output**

 ![WhatsApp Image 2025-03-06 at 9 44 58 AM (1)](https://github.com/user-attachments/assets/4d2f409d-7932-4910-a84a-d93bf767e4b8)

-Results:
+**Results:**

 1. Successfully designed the CMOS inverter schematic using Cadence EDA tools.
+2.
-2. The simulation results demonstrated the correct logic operation of the inverter, where the output voltage switches between high (Vdd) and low (0V) levels, corresponding to the input voltage transitions.
+3. The simulation results demonstrated the correct logic operation of the inverter, where the output voltage switches between high (Vdd) and low (0V) levels, corresponding to the input voltage transitions.
+4.
-3. The Voltage Transfer Characteristic (VTC) curve was plotted, showing the relationship between input and output voltages.
+5. The Voltage Transfer Characteristic (VTC) curve was plotted, showing the relationship between input and output voltages.